 By default, if no vote instruction is received from Wesleyan prior to the proxy service provider's voting deadlines, the proxy service provider is instructed to vote these "Referred Items" as ABSTAIN.

 Shareholder proposals

-Wesleyan does not necessarily deem shareholder proposals to be sufficiently unconventional, noteworthy or to include controversial content, even where third-party research providers suggest voting against management.
+Wesleyan does not necessarily deem shareholder proposals to be sufficiently unconventional, noteworthy or to include controversial content.
 In these circumstances, third-party research and recommendations will commonly be relied upon.